-Day 3: Bicycle Lugano, Switzerland to Varenna, Italy on Lake Como
+Day 3: Bicycle Lugano, Switzerland to Bellagio, Italy on Lake Como

 Day 4: Rest day on Lake Como

-Highlights: Bellagio, Varenna, Villa Melzi, Villa Serbelloni, Madonna del Ghisallo Bicycle MuseumThis is a "rest day" in the delightful village of Varenna perched on the shore cliffs of Lake Como.
-There are plenty of opportunities to explore today: you can take a ferry to visit Bellagio and the nearby lakeside gardens of Villas Melzi and Serbelloni; you can stay in Varenna and visit the gardens of Villa Cipressi and Villa Monastero.
+Highlights: Bellagio, Villa Melzi, Villa Serbelloni, Madonna del Ghisallo Bicycle MuseumThis is a "rest day" in the delightful village of Bellagio perched on the shore cliffs of Lake Como.
+There are plenty of opportunities to explore today: the lakeside gardens of Villas Melzi and Serbelloni; or ferry to Varenna and visit the gardens of Villa Cipressi and Villa Monastero.
 Serious cyclists can pedal to the Madonna del Ghisallo chapel and bicycle museum at the top of the pass near Magréglio, not far from Bellagio.
-Alternatively, a short hike up to Vezio castle will reward you with stunning views over Lake Como.
 Dinner is on your own tonight.
 Distance: 20-40 km, or more (13-25 miles).

 Highlights: Views of Lago di Lecco, the Brianza region, LeccoOur ride today takes us along the Lecco arm of Lake Como where we'll do a climb popular with local cyclist to the town of Asso.
 From here we head downhill and around Lago del Segrino on a beautiful bike path popular with locals, it's the perfect spot to people watch and enjoy a mid-morning snack.
 We enter the Brianza region of Lombardy which was once an important center for the production of silk from mulberry trees.
 Our destination is Lecco at the southern-most end of Lake Como.
 Dinner is together tonight.
 Distance: 50 km (31 miles).